A Place for Mom

 2. Assisted living costs are predicted to rise over time.
 It’s important to account for inflation and the increasing costs of assisted living as you plan for the future.

-3. There are multiple payment structures for assisted living.
+4. There are multiple payment structures for assisted living.
 Communities may offer tiered, all-inclusive, or a la carte pricing.

 Assisted living prices have risen an average of 3.51% a year since 2013.
-Below is the yearly median charges for assisted living and its percent increase, according to A Place for Mom’s proprietary data.[01]
+Below is the yearly median cost for assisted living and its percent increase, according to A Place for Mom’s proprietary data.[01]

 • $164 a day